gpstar81/GPStar-proton-pack/AUDIO.md

 1. If there’s no activity on the status LED whatsoever when you power up the WAV Trigger, check the “Load/Run” switch next to the power connector and make sure it’s in the “Run” position.

 1. Once you get the 3 blinks, pressing the on-board button will play the lowest numbered track on the microSD card.
 Confirm this by observing the status LED turning on to indicate a track is playing.
 You should hear the track through the stereo jack.
 If you’re using the on-board audio amp and speaker connection, you won’t hear anything unless you have enabled the amp using the init file.

+1. Low quality SD Cards sometimes provide issues such as sounds not playing.
+Please consider using high quality SD Cards.
+We recommend the Sandisk Extreme A2 U3 V30 Micro SD Cards.

 1. If you’ve gotten this far and tracks won’t play, then it’s most likely that your WAV files are not the correct format.
 The WAV Trigger will only play WAV files formatted as 16-bit, stereo, 44.1kHz, and there can be no meta-data (non-audio data) in the file before the audio data.
 It seems that many Mac audio applications insert a meta-data chunk prior to the audio, and this will prevent the track from playing.
 In such cases, simply importing the file and re-exporting with Audacity will likely fix the problem.